vera0708/WeatherApp-React/README.md

+# Weather App

+A website provides free weather forecast service that does not require API key.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.